Lucy Mangan – Partner

 - Any revenue expenses you incur “wholly & exclusively” for the rental business will be deductible.

-New rules regarding the claim for replacement of furnishings came into force on the 6 April 2016 for residential properties that are not furnished holiday lets.
-The 10% wear and tear allowance that applied to fully furnished properties has been abolished.
-Going forward all landlords will be entitled to tax relief regardless of whether the property is let fully or partly furnished.
+Following the abolition of the wear and tear allowance in 2016 all landlords are now entitled to tax relief in respect of actual replacement of items regardless of whether the property is let fully or partly furnished.
 The replacements of the following items are covered: